chriswebb09/To-Do-List-Extension-ios-0616/README.md

 Instead of grouping all of our checklists together, let's add sections to the `AllListsViewController` to differentiate complete checklists from those still in progress.
 Checklists which have not yet been completed should appear in a section titled *In Progress*.
 Checklists whose items have all been checked off will fall into the *Completed* section with their titles grayed out.

 #### 1. Update the Checklist to include a Completion Status attribute
-* Edit the Checklist class
+* Edit the Checklist class.
-* Edit the Checklist data model
+* Edit the Checklist data model.
-* Every time a task is completed, a check to see if the checklist is completed should be run and the isCompleted property of that checklist should be changed when necessary
+* Every time a task is completed, a check to see if the checklist is completed should be run and the isCompleted property of that checklist should be changed when necessary.

 #### 2. Create separate sections in the AllListsViewController
 * Create two sections.